hsynercn/tutorials-all-paths/Udemy/Node.js, Express, MongoDB & More: The Complete Bootcamp 2023/Section 3: Introduction to Back-End Wev Development.md

 Static website contains only HTML, CSS, and JavaScript.
 It is not connected to a database and it doesn't need any back-end.

+Dynamic websites are different than static websites, we build the page on the server side with dynamic resources.

+With powerful browsers we start to build applications on the API(Application Programming Interface).
+Web application is rendered by the browser, but the data is fetched from the server.

+Server-side rendering is when the server sends the complete HTML to the browser.
+Client-side rendering is when the browser fetches the data from an API and renders the page.

+We can user an API from anywhere, we can use it from a mobile app, a desktop app, or a website.